CeeLo Green: Early life

 Green was born on May 30, 1975, in Atlanta, Georgia.
 Both of his parents were firefighters.
 His father died when Green was two years old.
 He attended Riverside Military Academy in Gainesville, Georgia.
-His mother was paralyzed in a car crash when Green was 16 and died in 1993 when Green was 18.
+Green's mother was paralyzed in a car crash when Green was 16 and died in 1993 when Green was 18.

-He started his music career in church.
+Green started his music career in church.
 At the time of his mother's death, Green's career with Goodie Mob had just taken off.
-He subsequently struggled with suicidal thoughts, which he later wrote about in various songs throughout his career, including Goodie Mob's "Free" and Gnarls Barkley's "Just a Thought".
+He subsequently struggled with suicidal thoughts, which Green later wrote about in various songs throughout his career, including Goodie Mob's "Free" and Gnarls Barkley's "Just a Thought".
 He would specifically address the deaths of his parents in "She Knows" and "A Little Better", from Gnarls Barkley's The Odd Couple (2008), and "Guess Who", from Goodie Mob's Soul Food (1995).
 In an excerpt of CeeLo Distilled, a documentary produced by Absolut and the Fader, Green explained that his mother's death led him toward "crossing that threshold over into a career".